polkadot-js/api/packages/rpc-provider/README.md

 ## Provider Selection

-There are three flavours of the providers provided, one allowing for using HTTP as a transport mechanism, the other using WebSockets, and the third one uses substrate light-client: smoldot.
+There are three flavours of the providers provided, one allowing for using HTTP as a transport mechanism, the other using WebSockets, and the third one uses substrate light-client through @substrate/connect.
 It is generally recommended to use the [[WsProvider]] since in addition to standard calls, it allows for subscriptions where all changes to state can be pushed from the node to the client.

 All providers are usable (as is the API), in both browser-based and Node.js environments.
 Polyfills for unsupported functionality are automatically applied based on feature-detection.